vvilho/2021-pwa-web-projekti/README.md

-# Lounari appi
+# Metropolia Info Appi

-Displays menus and transportation info.
+Displays menus and transportation info for each Metropolia campus

 ---

 Based on WTMP Starter:

-Simple boilerplate for [Webpack](https://webpack.js.org/guides/getting-started) powered web development exercises.

 ES6+ without any babeling/transpilers/polyfills.
 Only for [modern browsers](https://kangax.github.io/compat-table/es6/).